guilhemheinrich/webfolio/README.md

 # webfolio
-A imple CMS webfolio project
+A simple CMS webfolio project, using Quasar dev, supaabse and directus.